Layr-Labs/eigenda-proxy/README.md

 Both `keccak256` (i.e, S3 storage using hash of pre-image for commitment value) and `generic` (i.e, EigenDA) are supported to ensure cross-compatibility with alt-da storage backends if desired by a rollup operator.

-OP Stack itself only has a conception of the first byte (`commit type`) and does no semantical interpretation of any subsequent bytes within the encoding.
+OP Stack itself only has a conception of the first byte (`commit type`) and does no semantic interpretation of any subsequent bytes within the encoding.
 The `da layer type` byte for EigenDA is always `0x00`.
 However it is currently unused by OP Stack with name space values still being actively [discussed](https://github.com/ethereum-optimism/specs/discussions/135#discussioncomment-9271282).

 ### Standard Commitment Mode
 For standard clients (i.e, `client/client.go`) communicating with proxy (e.g, arbitrum nitro), the following commitment schema is supported: